Android 15 in comparison to Android 14

 This is where Android 15 redeems itself a little.

-Private Space sits at the bottom of the app drawer.
+Private Space is located at the bottom of app drawer.
 You can:

-• Install apps that don’t show up in the main drawer
+Install apps that do not appear in the main drawer

 It’s basically:

-It’s one of the most practical additions in years.
+It’s one of the most practical of all the additions in years.

 Long-press → App Info → Archive

-Android removes the app but keeps the data.
+Android deletes the app, but retains the data.

-Perfect for apps you rarely use but don’t want to delete.
+Perfect for apps that you have not used very often but don’t want to get rid of.

-This is super helpful on 64GB or older phones where every MB matters.
+This is super helpful on 64GB+ phones but where every MB matters.

 Partial Screen Sharing